How to scale your business operations

 Entrepreneurs must have the desire to scale

-Most entrepreneurs want their businesses to grow but many don’t dream of their business growing past a certain point.
+Most entrepreneurs want their businesses to grow but many do not dream of their business growing past a certain point.
 According to a report by Barclays, many entrepreneurs lack the fortitude and ambition to scale when they are in the startup phase of their business.
 If scaling your business is a priority, then you must develop a plan and action steps for how this will be achieved.

 Find ways to automate your processes